Oral Thrush in Babies—Why Does It Happen?

 These conditions are commonly confused with thrush, so reach out to your healthcare provider, who will be able to find the underlying cause of your discomfort.

-Having a new baby can be unpredictable sometimes.
-One minute you’re basking in that first toothless smile, the next you’re trying to wipe away a white patch from the inside of your little one’s mouth.
+Having a new baby can be unpredictable at times.
+One moment you’re enjoying that first toothless smile, and the next you’re trying to wipe away a white patch from the inside of your little one’s mouth.

-In the meantime, take some time out to give yourself or your baby a little treat by turning your diapers into great gifts, coupons, and discounts.
+In the meantime, take some time out to give yourself or your baby a little treat by turning your diapers into rewards.
 Download the Pampers Rewards app to find out how.

 About Christopher B. Peltier